pmcharrison/psynet-mirror/docs/timeline.rst

 -----------

 Code blocks define code that is executed in between pages.
-They are defined in a similar way to page makers, except they don't return an input.
+They are defined in a similar way to page makers, except they don't return an output.
 For example:

 ::